The Stoddard Award

 Barbara O’Leary, 2023

-Barbara O’Leary was honored with the 2023 Annual Stoddard Award for her and her late husband Richard’s outstanding service and leadership in support of the Marginal Way and its preservation.
-The O’Learys have long been devoted advocates for the Marginal Way Preservation Fund’s mission, contributing to numerous projects, including the renovation of the Lobster Point Lighthouse.
+It was the honor of the Marginal Way Preservation Fund to present Barbara O'Leary with the 2023 Annual Stoddard Award for her—and her late husband Richard’s—outstanding service and leadership in support of the Marginal Way and its preservation.

 Helen Horn, 2024